hackingmaterials/atomate/README.rst

 MatMethods
 ==========

 MatMethods is a library for Materials Science workflows.
-It is currently in development and **unsupported**.
+It is currently in development and **unsupported** except for contributors to the code.

 To cite MatMethods, you can cite the following two papers::